 The Green Card earns 3x MR points on General Travel and Dining.
 Fortunately, American Express includes flights, hotels, tolls, subways, ride-sharing services, taxis, and local commuter transit within the “General Travel” category.
 All other purchases earn just one point per dollar.

-Furthermore, the Green Card comes with a public sign-up bonus worth 30,000 MR points.
+Furthermore, Amex is offering a public sign-up bonus worth 30,000 MR points for the Green Card.
 And there is a minimum spend requirement of $2,000, which is half of what the Gold Card requires.
 The Green Card’s bonus is better than that of the Gold Card because of the lower minimum spend requirement for almost the same amount of points.

 The Green Card also comes with two credits as its main perks.
 Both are great for those who do not have any premium cards.
 You will receive a $100 annual Lounge Buddy Credit in lieu of lounge access.
 Plus, you will receive a $100 CLEAR Credit in lieu of Global Entry or Pre-TSA.